Skyzi000/open-webui-graphiti-memory/README.md

 - **Entities**: People, places, concepts with summaries
 - **Facts (Edges)**: Relationships between entities with temporal validity
 - **Episodes**: Conversation history and source documents

+#### Built-in Memory Migration

+The `migrate_builtin_memories` tool migrates your existing Open WebUI built-in memories to the Graphiti knowledge graph.

+**How to use:**

+1. Ask the AI: "Migrate my built-in memories to Graphiti" or "ビルトインメモリをGraphitiに移行して"
+2. The AI will show a confirmation dialog with migration details
+3. Confirm to proceed with the migration

+**Migration features:**

+- **Idempotent**: Safe to run multiple times - already migrated memories are skipped
+- **Chronological order**: Memories are migrated from oldest to newest
+- **Timestamp preservation**: Original creation time is preserved in UTC
+- **Progress display**: Shows real-time progress with extracted entities and facts
+- **Graceful interruption**: Can be stopped anytime; already migrated memories are preserved
+- **Dry-run mode**: Preview what would be migrated without making changes

+**Note**: Built-in memories are NOT automatically deleted after migration.
+You can manually delete them from Open WebUI's Settings → Personalization → Memory if needed.

 ## Requirements